Substance Abuse Treatment for Veterans in Austin, TX

 Increase in drug or alcohol use

-Veterans may start using alcohol or drugs more frequently or in larger quantities than before.
+Veterans may start using alcohol or drugs more frequently or in larger quantities than before, often to manage symptoms related to service experiences.

 02